-Economics for Engineers (ECO1007S) is a one semester course that introduces students to the core concepts in both micro- and macroeconomics.
-As a one semester service course the focus is on the understanding of theoretical concepts and applications, rather than on rigorous proofs.
-Microeconomics focuses on the decisions of individual consumers, producers and households and in this section we look at some standard economic models including the production possibility frontier, demand and supply analysis and elasticity, we also explore the idea of comparative advantage as it applies to specialization and trade.
-Macroeconomics focuses on the economy as a whole and in this section of the course we unravel the meaning, application and limitations of such common concepts as money, inflation, exchange rates and GDP.
+ECO1007S is a one semester course that introduces students to the core concepts in both micro- and macroeconomics.
+The focus is on the understanding of theoretical concepts and applications, rather than on rigorous proofs.
+Microeconomics focuses on the decisions of individual consumers, producers and households and in this section we look at standard economic models including the production possibility frontier, demand and supply analysis and elasticity, we also explore the idea of comparative advantage as it applies to specialization and trade.
+Macroeconomics focuses on the economy as a whole and in this section of the course we unravel the meaning, application and limitations of such everyday concepts as money, inflation, exchange rates, unemployment and GDP.

-DP requirements: All class tests and assignments/essays/projects to be completed.
-Attend at least 75% of tutorials.
-Satisfactory completion and timeous submission of at least 75% of tutorials.
-A weighted average mark of 30% for tests, tutorials, essays and assignments.
+DP requirements: All class tests to be completed.
 Only students who have obtained DP certificates may write the final examination.

-Assessment: Test 1: 20%; Test 2: 15%; Essay: 10%; Tutorials: 5%; Exam: 50%.
-The course outline will detail the breakdown for submission weightings and variation for exemptions and absences.
+Assessment: Coursework: 50%; Exam: 50%.
+The course outline will provide more detail on the breakdown for submission weightings and variation for exemptions and absences.